jgrospe92/OF-OnlyFriends/README.md

 Please create an issue and will try out best to fix it.

 # Collaboration
-If you would like to contribute, feel to to clone this repo and make a pull request.
+If you would like to contribute, feel free to to clone this repo and make a pull request.
-Your help is greatly appreciated it.
+Your help is greatly appreciated.

 # Team Members
 - Grospe, Jeffrey Juan